 Once you believe medical malpractice has been committed, attorneys filing a case must show the doctor’s negligence, proving the care didn’t meet acceptable standards for what would be expected.
 Attorneys must also prove the care directly caused harm.
 Expert witnesses are generally required unless the case is very straightforward.
 Find out more about 10 key topics surrounding medical malpractice lawsuits.

-Legal Definition of Medical Malpractice
+Legal Definitions of Medical Malpractice

 The legal definition of medical malpractice is when a medical provider deviates from the standard of care that is recognized in their field.
 Standard of care refers to what a prudent medical provider would or would not have done in a similar circumstance.
 The deviation from the standard of care can occur through a negligent act or an omission.